1. Tonga isn’t technically an island.

 14. Make sure to change up your currency.

 Enjoy watching or playing rugby union?
 You’ll feel right at home in Tonga as it’s the national sport!

 16. The life expectancy in Tonga is more than reasonable.

 The average life span here is 70.80 years (2018).

 17. There’s laws regarding what you can and can’t do at a weekend!

 If you visit this beautiful country make sure you don’t go swimming on a Sunday as it is illegal!
 Sundays are seen as rest days in Tonga and you are not allowed to do laundry, clean your house or work!

-Do you have any strange, fun 0r interesting facts about Tonga that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Tonga?
+Share them in the comments below!